eder13/rpg-phaser-typescript/README.md

 1. install dependencies with `npm i`

+2. build the game with `npm run build`

-2. do the same for the server `cd server && npm i`
+3. install dependencies for server: `cd server && npm i`

-3. create the database and the corresponding user for mysql:
+4. create the database and the corresponding user for mysql:

 ```
 CREATE DATABASE IF NOT EXISTS db_dungeon_adventure;